Hueristic-Devices/staging/_pages/data.md

 ---
 layout: default
-title: Fast remedial action
+title: Understanding data collected
 permalink: /data/
 ---

-Portable, no-lab testing carried out with app-guided colorimetric and titrimetric tests, and probes, collect resource quality data.
-But what happens to this test data after it is collected?
-Hueristic Devices offers post data collection solutions that make data easy to understand and convey to teams working on next action processes.
+What happens after data is collected?
+Data that does not reach users on time for preemptive or corrective action, data that cannot be understood, results in under-utilized data.
+Hueristic Devices converts test numbers into graphs, reports and dashboards, places data points on maps, and generates pre-programmed alerts and recommendations from a user-curated library of advisories.
 Data flow solutions push test data, as soon as tests are completed, to decision-making teams.
-Data interpretation is made easier with maps, reports and dashboards for user and manager views.
-Users can customize test results for alerts, recommendations and critical remedial action.

-Data flows are customizable and can be integrated with existing ERPs and security systems.
+Data flows are customizable as standalone solutions, and can also be integrated with existing ERPs and security systems.

 <div id="carouselDataIndicators" class="carousel slide" data-ride="carousel">
   <ol class="carousel-indicators">